bitkeks/python-netflow-v9-softflowd/README.md

 * [RFC "Cisco Systems NetFlow Services Export Version 9"](https://tools.ietf.org/html/rfc3954)

 ## Development environment
-I have specifically written this script in combination with NetFlow exports from [softflowd](https://github.com/djmdjm/softflowd) v0.9.9 - it should work with every correct NetFlow v9 implementation though.
+The library was specifically written in combination with NetFlow exports from [softflowd](https://github.com/djmdjm/softflowd) v0.9.9 - it should work with every correct NetFlow v9 implementation though.
+If you stumble upon new custom template fields please let me know, they will make a fine addition to the `netflow.v9.V9_FIELD_TYPES` collection.

 ### Running and creating tests
-The file `tests.py` contains some tests based on real softflowd export packets.
+The test file contains some tests based on real softflowd export packets.
+During the development of this library, two ways of gathering these hex dumps were used.
+First, the tcpdump/Wireshark export way:
-To create the test packets try the following:

-  1. Run tcpdump/Wireshark on your interface
+  1. Run tcpdump/Wireshark on your public-facing interface (with tcpdump, save the pcap to disk).
   2. Produce some sample flows, e.g. surf the web and refresh your mail client.
-  3. Save the pcap file to disk.
+With Wireshark, save the captured packets to disk.
-  4. Run tcpdump/Wireshark again on an interface.
+  4. Run tcpdump/Wireshark again on a local interface.
   4. Run softflowd with the `-r <pcap_file>` flag. softflowd reads the captured traffic, produces the flows and exports them.
-Use the interface you are capturing packets on to send the exports.
+Use the interface you are capturing packets on to send the exports to.
+E.g. capture on the localhost interface (with `-i lo` or on loopback) and then let softflowd export to `127.0.0.1:1337`.
   5. Examine the captured traffic.
 Use Wireshark and set the `CFLOW` "decode as" dissector on the export packets (e.g. based on the port).
 The `data` fields should then be shown correctly as Netflow payload.
   6. Extract this payload as hex stream.
 Anonymize the IP addresses with a hex editor if necessary.
 A recommended hex editor is [bless](https://github.com/afrantzis/bless).

+Second, a Docker way:

+  1. Run a Docker container, e.g. alpine Linux and install `softflowd` in it.
+  2. Run a softflowd daemon in the background inside the container, listening on `eth0` and exporting to e.g. `172.17.0.1:1337`.
+  3. On your host start Wireshark to listen on the Docker bridge.
+  4. Create some traffic from inside the container.
+  5. Check the softflow daemon with `softflowctl dump-flows`.
+  6. If you have some flows shown to you, export them with `softflowctl expire-all`.
+  7. Your Wireshark should have picked up the epxort packets (it does not matter if there's a port unreachable error).
+  8. Set the decoder for the packets to `CFLOW` and copy the hex value from the NetFlow packet.

+Your exported hex string should begin with `0001`, `0005` or `0009`, depending on the NetFlow version.

 The collector is run in a background thread.
 The difference in transmission speed from the exporting client can lead to different results, possibly caused by race conditions during the usage of the GZIP output file.